<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h2 id="get-quote" class="wp-block-heading">Talk to ALDA about your windows and doors</h2>

-<p>ALDA Windows and Doors has been replacing windows and doors across <a href="https://aldawindows.com/windows-and-doors-toronto/">Toronto and the Greater Toronto Area</a> since the early 2000s.
+<p>ALDA Windows and Doors has been <a href="https://aldawindows.com/windows-and-doors-toronto/">replacing windows and doors across Toronto</a> and the GTA since the early 2000s.
 Free in-home assessments, transparent quotes, and a permanent crew that does the installs themselves rather than subcontracting.</p>

-<p><a href="https://aldawindows.com/free-estimate/">Request a free estimate</a> or call us to book a no-pressure consultation.</p> <p>The post <a href="https://aldawindows.com/spring-window-inspection-checklist-toronto-2026/">Spring Window Inspection Checklist for Toronto Homeowners (2026)</a> appeared first on <a href="https://aldawindows.com">ALDA Windows and Doors</a>.</p>
+<p>&nbsp;</p><p>The post <a href="https://aldawindows.com/spring-window-inspection-checklist-toronto-2026/">Spring Window Inspection Checklist for Toronto Homeowners (2026)</a> appeared first on <a href="https://aldawindows.com">ALDA Windows and Doors</a>.</p>

 ]]></content:encoded>